rikulo/rikulo-docs/docs/Layouts/Linear_Layout.md

 #Linear Layout

 Linear layout arranges the child views in a single column or a single row.
 You can set the direction by use of the orient attribute.
-You can also control the alignment, spacing and other attributes that can be found in [LayoutDeclaration](api:view) (the type of [View:get:layout](api:view)).
+You can also control the alignment, spacing and other attributes that can be found in [LayoutDeclaration](api:view) (the type of [View.layout](api:view)).

 ##Example 1: Header, Footer and Sidebar